heynoranora/heynoranora.github.io/_posts/2021-08-28-Commissions.md

 * The Blender file (.blend) it was made in.
 * Standard Blendshapes for use with VSeeFace, VRChat, etc.
 * (If requested) Dynamic bones for jiggle, hair, and clothing.
-* A Rendered image of your posed completed model.
+* Renders of your posed completed model.
 * Usage Rights of the 3D model and all its elements for public and private purposes.

 ## What will I NOT get?